-Change in 5.1.5 [expr.prim.lambda]/6:
+Change in [expr.prim.lambda.closure] 8.1.5.1/3:

-The closure type for a non-generic lambda-expression has a public inline function call operator (13.5.4) whose parameters and return type are described by the lambda-expression's parameter-declaration-clause and trailing-return-type respectively.
-For a generic lambda, the closure type has a public inline function call operator member template (14.5.2) whose template-parameter-list consists of the specified template-parameter for each occurrence of auto in the lambda's parameter-declaration-clause, in order of appearance.
-The invented type template-parameter is a parameter pack if the corresponding parameter-declaration declares a function parameter pack (8.3.5).
+The closure type for a non-generic lambda-expression has a public inline function call operator (16.5.4) whose parameters and return type are described by the lambda-expression's parameter-declaration-clause and trailing-return-type respectively.
+For a generic lambda, the closure type has a public inline function call operator member template (17.5.2) whose template-parameter-list consists of the specified template-parameter-list, if any, to which is appended one invented type template-parameter for each occurrence of auto in the lambda's parameter-declaration-clause, in order of appearance.
+The invented type template-parameter is a parameter pack if the corresponding parameter-declaration declares a function parameter pack (11.3.5).
 The return type and function parameters of the function call operator template are derived from the lambda-expression's trailing-return-type and parameter-declaration-clause by replacing each occurrence of auto in the decl-specifiers of the parameter-declaration-clause with the name of the corresponding invented template-parameter.

-Change in 5.1.5 [expr.prim.lambda]/7:
+Change in [expr.prim.lambda.closure] 8.1.5.1/6:

-$[\dots]$ For a generic lambda with no lambda-capture, the closure type has a conversion function template to pointer to function.
-The conversion function template has the same invented template-parameter-list, and the pointer to function has the same parameter types, as the function call operator template. $[\dots]$
+[...]
+For a generic lambda with no lambda-capture, the closure type has a conversion function template to pointer to function.
+The conversion function template has the same invented template-parameter-list template parameter list, and the pointer to function has the same parameter types, as the function call operator template. [...]